misoelegant/rpm/rta-mod/README.md

 ## Acknowledgements

-Guided by ideas and feedback from Enzor, GameIt, sisuka, Odyssic, sunkir, pimittens, Blaust, and shamana.
+Designed with ideas and feedback from Enzor, GameIt, sisuka, Odyssic, sunkir, pimittens, Blaust, shamana, Harutomo, and shookieTea.

 Developed by grass and pimittens.